openstack-archive/fuel-plugin-midonet/doc/content/description.rst

 * Current version of plugin can only deploy single MidoNet Gareway role node.
   MidoNet itself supports any number of gateway nodes, it is only a plugin limitation, additional nodes needs to be set up manually.

-* The plugin works with Mirantis OpenStack deployed on Ubuntu 14.04.x operating system environment.

 .. _v2015.06: https://github.com/midonet/midonet/tree/stable/v2015.06.2
 .. _MEM: http://docs.midokura.com/docs/latest/manager-guide/content/index.html